 LACQUER BOX AND COVER

 The cinnabar-red lacquer box is of circular form with straight sides.
-The cover is carved in relief with a scholar in a mountainous landscape accompanied by two attendants, one carrying an umbrella, the other a qin, all against a diaper ground.
-The base and the sides of the box are naturalistically carved with leafy flower branches against a repeated diaper ground.
+The cover is naturalistically carved in relief with leafy branches suspending five lychees, each carved with a different geometric design, all against a geometric ground.
+The base of the box is similarly carved with three further lychees amidst leaves.
 The interior of the box and cover are lacquered black.

 Lacquer boxes of this type were often used as incense containers, usually placed beside an incense burner and tool vase.
-A number of existing boxes, including the present example, are finely carved on the base, allowing the object to be admired from each angle.
-Figural decorations are unusual on boxes of this shape and size, as opposed to the more common design of lychee fruit.
+A number of existing boxes, including the present example, are finely carved on the base, allowing each surface of the object to be admired while handling.